Tutorial Gateway

 Modifying R Data Frame Elements

-In R programming, We can access the data frame elements using the index position.
-Using this index value, we can alter or change each and every individual element present in the data frame.
-In this example, we will show you how to modify the particular Cell value, and entire column items.
+We can access the elements and extract data using the index position.
+Using this index value, we can alter or change each individual element.
+Here, we modify the particular Cell value and entire column items.

 Id <- c(1:6)